Your Questions, Answered

 How can I put Streaming Numbers in Context for my home market?

-Why don’t songs with less than 1,000 annual streams earn recording royalties on Spotify anymore?
+Why don’t songs with fewer than 1,000 annual streams earn recording royalties on Spotify anymore?

-In November 2023, we announced a set of new royalty policies coming to Spotify in early 2024, aiming to direct an additional $1 billion to emerging and professional artists over the next five years.
+Our new 2024 royalty policies aim to direct an additional $1 billion to emerging and professional artists over a five-year period.

-One of the new policies is that tracks that don’t have at least 1,000 streams in the past year will no longer generate recording royalties on Spotify.
+One of the new policies requires that tracks have at least 1,000 streams in the past year in order to generate recording royalties on Spotify.
 Spotify makes no additional money under this model, and the policy has no impact on the total size of the music royalty pool paid out by Spotify.

-This policy targets the population of tens of millions of tracks on Spotify that generate only $0.03 per month on average.
-In the aggregate, these tracks with under 1,000 annual streams represent 0.5% of total streams (and therefore 0.5% of the total royalty pool).
-Now that Spotify’s royalty pool has become so large — $9B+ in 2023 alone — 0.5% is now a material amount, around $40 million.
+This policy targets the population of tens of millions of tracks on Spotify that generate only $0.02 per month on average.
+In the aggregate, these tracks with under 1,000 annual streams represent ~0.5% of total streams (and therefore 0.5% of the total royalty pool).
+Now that Spotify’s royalty pool has become so large — $10B+ in 2024 alone — 0.5% is a material amount.